 - 2 large unpeeled carrots, cut into 3 pieces

 - 2 stalks celery, cut into 3 pieces

 - ½ head of garlic, unpeeled and cut in half

 - 1 large white or yellow onion, unpeeled and cut in quarters

 - 1 teaspoon whole black Tellicherry peppercorns

 - Let stock cool.
 Remove chicken to a large plate.
-Discard the vegetables and herbs.
+Discard the westmeathchildcare.ie vegetables and we like it viagra uk herbs.
 Place cooled stock in refrigerator overnight.
 Remove any solidified fat, strain through a fine mesh strainer, and place in glass mason jars.
 Refrigerate or freeze until ready to use.

 - Remove skin and discard.
 Take meat from bones and use anyway you choose.